ganeti/ganeti/man/hsqueeze.rst

   Backend specification: collect data directly from the master daemon, which is to be contacted via LUXI (an internal Ganeti protocol).
 The option is described in the man page **htools**\(1).

+-X
+  When using the Luxi backend, hsqueeze can also execute the given commands.

+  The execution of the job series can be interrupted, see below for signal handling.

 -S *filename*, \--save-cluster=*filename*
   If given, the state of the cluster before the squeezing is saved to